acelinkio/argocd-homelab/README.md

 ```
 homelab                        # vault used for containing secrets
 ├── stringreplacesecret        # secret used for basic string replacement by ArgoCD Vault Plugin
-└── <namespace>                # secret for dedicated for each namespace
+└── <namespace>                # secret dedicated for each namespace
 ```

 # Getting Started